Rotator Cuff Injury Claims

 During the first three months, it is vital to follow the doctor's orders pertaining to shoulder usage, weight lifting limits, and physical therapy.
 Range of motion exercises are usually started a week after surgery.
 Depending on the severity of the injury, significant improvements start at about 3 months and progress can continue for 12 months after surgery.

 If you have sustained a rotator cuff injury in an accident due to the negligence of another, you may be able to receive compensation for your medical expenses, lost wages, and pain and suffering.
-Our attorneys are skilled litigators who will represent you fairly and ethically.
-Call 612-TSR-TIME or submit our contact form.
+Our personal injury attorneys in Minneapolis are skilled litigators who will represent you fairly and ethically.
+Call (612) TSR-TIME or submit our free contact form.
+There are no upfront fees if wa accept your case and your initial consultation is free.